Mennaali1/Mennaali1/README.md

 I'm a computer science graduate, whose passionate about web development, and always seeks to learn more.

-* 🌍  I'm based in Cairo
+* 🌍  I'm based in Egypt
 * ✉️  You can contact me at [mennaalyy9@gmail.com](mailto:mennaalyy9@gmail.com)
 * 🧠  I'm learning React
 * 🤝  I'm open to collaborating on Projects